Ewa6/quoteable-service/docs/tutorials/add-custom-quote-for-subscriber.md

 ## Important notes

 - Adding a custom quote involves setting the `customQuote` field to `true` and providing the quote text in the `customQuoteText` field.
-- Custom quotes are subject to review before being added to the subscriber's rotation.
+- Custom quotes are subject to review before we add them to the subscriber's rotation.
-- The `customQuote` and `customQuoteText` fields are part of the subscriber object.
 - Adding a custom quote doesn't affect the subscriber's other quote preferences or delivery settings.

 ## Prerequisites